Eosinophilic granulomatosis with polyangiitis: Diagnosis

-For classification purposes, a patient shall be said to have EGPA if at least four of these six criteria are positive.
+For classification purposes, a patient is said to have EGPA if at least four of these six criteria are positive.
 The presence of any four or more of the six criteria yields a sensitivity of 85% and a specificity of 99.7%.

 Risk stratification

 The French Vasculitis Study Group has developed a five-point system ("five-factor score") that predicts the risk of death in Churg–Strauss syndrome using clinical presentations.
 These factors are: